ualbertalib/jupiter/README.md

 ## Configuring SAML

-* Update `secrets.yml`/`omniauth.rb` config files for the SAML implementation (you may need to generate a certificate/key for certain environments)
+* Update `secrets.yml` (and maybe `omniauth.rb`) for the SAML implementation (you may need to generate a certificate/key for certain environments)
 * Give IST's Identity Provider (uat-login or login) the metadata for our service provider
-  * Quick way to view this metadata is to the start the Rails server and navigate to `localhost:3000/auth/saml/metadata` (feel free to edit this metadata accordingly for example adding Organization and ContactPerson metadata)
+  * Quick way to view this metadata is to the start the Rails server and navigate to `http://localhost:3000/auth/saml/metadata` (feel free to edit this metadata accordingly for example adding Organization and ContactPerson metadata)
 * Once this is complete, login via SAML should be working successfully.
 Try it out!

-(TODO: Provide an alternative to IST?
-Like TestShib?)
+(TODO: Provide an alternatives to IST IdP for non production environments?)